25 Reasons My (Almost) Three-Year-Old Lost Her Sh*t Today

 - Because we needed to leave to get to school on time.

-- Because she insisted she needed to use the bathroom (she isn’t even potty trained) before we could leave the house, and I said no.
+- She insisted she needed to use the bathroom (she isn’t even potty trained) before we could leave the house, and I said no.

-- Because she didn’t want to sit in her car seat.
+- She didn’t want to sit in her car seat.

-- Because I made her be buckled into her car seat.
+- I required her to be buckled into said car seat.

 - She didn’t like the song on the radio.

 - She didn’t like me singing along with the radio, because every song “is her song.”